-There are plenty of data that’s available to a startup these days and a vast variety of analytic tools to analyze them as well.
+There are plenty of data that’s available to internet products these days and a vast variety of analytic tools to analyze them as well.
 A few years back, one would have managed analytics and data tracking using just a Visitor analytics tool like Google Analytics, but that is no more the case now.
 With growing competition, you have far less room to fail.
 Based on your website and your requirements you can choose from the various Analytic Tools that’s available to you.
 More often than not, you would need to have a combination of these tools below to better understand user behavior.
 The below chart gives you the various classes of Analytic tools and their strength in measuring various parameters:

 It is crucial for a marketer to appreciate the insights data can provide on user behavior and take necessary actions to correct and optimize wherever required.
 It is also crucial for a marketer to measure the right data and understand it’s essence for better improvement of the customer lifecycle on their website.